Monthly Archives: February 2012

 To be fair when the maniac does get focused on the slashing, the murders are lively enough to bring you out of your siesta and John Carl Buechler’s gore effects outshine the minuscule budget.
 It’s interesting for me that the things that most people criticise, I actually found to be rather credible.
 It’s almost as if the philosophy here was to build an environment through visual examples of wilderness desolation and a slow boiling climax.
-The problem we have is that we are not seeing the movie as it was intended to be seen, which means it is impossible to blame the director when a full cut may have delivered a clearer example of his vision.
-More than likely, this footage has long since been destroyed and deleted and will never resurface.
+The problem is that we are not seeing the movie as it was intended to be seen, which means it is impossible to blame the director when a full cut may have delivered a clearer example of his vision.
+More than likely, this footage has long since been destroyed and will never resurface.
+This is a shame as there are parts of this effort that play really well.

 The Prey is not gonna be anyone’s idea of a classic and it’s not my idea of one either.
-To call it one of the worst of the cycle though is incredibly harsh and I think it’s worth a viewing.
+To call it one of the worst of the cycle though is incredibly harsh and I rather enjoyed watching it again.

 You know, I used to go to school with a guy whose video cassette of The Usual Suspects ended before the last few minutes of the feature.
 When I asked him if he liked it, he said, “It’s ok, but who actually was Keyser Söze?”
-I realise that it might be an extreme example, but that’s why I’m never sure about films that are missing some footage.
-It’s somewhat unfair to judge them…
+I realise that this might be an extreme example, but that’s why I’m never confident about rating films that are missing some footage.
+If it’s only a part of the vision, it’s unfair to judge…

 Final Girl √√